sparkfun/SparkFun_Qwiic_XM125_Arduino_Library/README.md

 [*SparkFun Pulsed Coherent Radar Sensor – Acconeer XM125 (Qwiic) (SEN-24540)*](https://www.sparkfun.com/products/24540)

-This is the SparkFun library for the Acconeer Entry+ Module XM125 with the A121 60GHz Pulsed Coherent Radar sensor and I<sup>2</sup>C interface. (insert link here).
+This is the SparkFun library for the Acconeer Entry+ Module XM125 with the A121 60GHz Pulsed Coherent Radar sensor and I<sup>2</sup>C interface.

 Repository Contents